sagemath/sagewiki_to_gh-2022-10-10/days5/proj/ellcurve.md

   * This means porting Cremona's code.
 David Roe started on this.
   * This will give computation of conductors over number fields.

 == Compute the Neron-Tate canonical height of points on elliptic curves over number fields ==
+  * Start with David Kohel and Martin Giraud: package/Geometry/CrvEll/anf_height.m

 == Reorganize and refactor the ell_rational_field file ==
   1. separate out all the L-series commands into an L-series class, e.g., like padic_lseries right now.